-Food assistance is based on monthly income and resources, by household size; income and resources can be somewhat higher if there is an elderly or disabled member.
-If you have very little cash and income, emergency benefits may be available.
+Food assistance is based on monthly income and resources, by household size.
+These numbers can be higher if there is an elderly or disabled family member.
+Emergency benefits might be available for very low income levels.

-Heating assistance applications are generally accepted between the first of November and the end of March from relatively low income individuals.
-Payments are usually sent directly to the utility company or fuel dealer and credited to your account.
+Any low-income family can submit a heating assistance application from November 1st to the end of March.
+Payments are sent directly to the utility company or fuel dealer and credited to your account.

 We can help you determine what types of assistance you are eligible for.

 Then we can help you apply for that assistance or appeal a denial.